 Another way to see what free movies are available, just go to the Movies & Shows channel, available from the YouTube homepage, and click “View All” next to the “Free to watch” category.
 These free movies aren’t the most critically acclaimed, but there are a few gems you might enjoy (particularly comedies), and tons of kid-friendly content if you have little ones you want to entertain.

 Streaming has made movie-watching much more fun, even more when it’s free.
-Fortunately, there are tons of sites offering free movies, and all you have to do is sign up for a free account or watch a few ads along the way.
+Fortunately, there are tons of free online movie streaming sites, and all you have to do is sign up for a free account or watch a few ads along the way.

 Want more site ideas?
 Tap or click here.
 Enjoy the 10 sites we’ve listed above on your next movie night, and catch some movies you’ll love forever at no cost!